Home » Recipes » Chinese + Chinese-Inspired » Best Chinese Chicken Dumplings (Plump & Juicy Jiaozi With Video)

 • You may substitute shredded or thinly sliced napa cabbage for the zucchini if desired.

-• Be sure to read the 7 Tips and Techniques for how to make better-than-takeout dumplings and potsticker fillings before you get started (link found in the main post).
+• Be sure to read the 7 Tips and Techniques for how to make better-than-takeout dumplings and potsticker fillings before you get started

 • If you can’t find pre-ground chicken thigh meat where you live, ask the local grocery store butcher to grind it for you.